Trow-Registry/trow/docs/USER_GUIDE.md

 Error creating: Internal error occurred: failed calling admission webhook "validator.trow.io": Post https://trow.kube-public.svc:443/validate-image?timeout=30s: no endpoints available for service "trow"
 ```

 Trow probably isn't running.
-You will need to disable the admission webhook and
+You will need to disable the admission webhook and restart Trow.
+To
-restart Trow.
-To disable the webhook run `kubectl delete
+disable the webhook run `kubectl delete validatingwebhookconfigurations.admissionregistration.k8s.io
-validatingwebhookconfigurations.admissionregistration.k8s.io trow-validator`.
-If
-Trow doesn't restart automatically, refer to the other sections on
+trow-validator`.
+If Trow doesn't restart automatically, refer to the other sections on
 troubleshooting or try reinstalling.

-If the error is not to do with validation, it may be that the node is unable to
+If the error is not to do with validation and you used the quick-install, it may be that the node is
-pull from the Trow registry.
-By default nodes are configured by the `copy-certs`
+unable to pull from the Trow registry.
+By default nodes are configured by the `copy-certs` job.
+You
-job.
-You can check that the job completed succesfully with `kubectl get jobs -n kube-public`.
-If the node is new, try running the script `install/copy-certs.sh`.
+can check that the job completed succesfully with `kubectl get jobs -n kube-public`.
+If the node is
+new, try running the script `install/copy-certs.sh`.

 ```